berenger-eu/tbfmm/README.md

   These are the sources values of P2M and P2P, but they are also used in the L2P.
   The data type of these values can be chosen by the users.
   We usually call it `DataParticleType` and make it equal to the `RealType`, which is `float` or `double` in most cases.
-  The users can only specify how many of symbolic values per particle, but the type will `RealType`.
+  The users can only specify how many of symbolic values per particle there are.
   The first values are used to store the particles' positions, and the extra values can be used by the users as they want.

   If the type of `DataParticleType` is not set to `RealType` then conversion will happen and re-building the tree will be based on `DataParticleType`.